swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/04-ShareBucket.md

 aws s3 ls s3://{Collaborator-Bucket-Name}
 ```

 13. Being able to list an object in your S3 bucket is different from being able to download it.
 Now let us make a file object downloadable.
 Select the file you would like to share.
-Click on **Actions** and **Make public**.
+Click on **Actions** and **Make public via ACL**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/S3/S3BucketPermissionsBucketPublic6.png)